rajeshkoppisetti-dev/cybersecurity-journey/tryhackme/linux-fundamentals.md

 ## What I Learned
 Linux basics are important for cybersecurity.
-Linux basics commands
+Linux basics commands.
-We can see hidden files also by using ls -a
+We can see hidden files also by using ls -a.